 “Bars don’t open, they launch.”

 You can’t watch an episode of Bar Rescue without hearing the host give that piece of advice.
-I happen to agree completely, and believe that this phrase holds as much truth with restaurants as it does bars and nightclubs.
+While TV shows like Bar Rescue are problematic in their depictions of reality and appropriate behavior, I happen to believe this phrase holds as much truth with restaurants as it does bars and nightclubs.

 This means that you need to make a plan to really throw your new restaurant's doors open — not just gingerly open them and hope people show up.

 It’s understandable that amid the chaos of getting a restaurant off the ground, you don’t exactly feel like taking on another project and planning yet another Big Thing — but if your opening is to be grand, you’ve got no choice but to plan way ahead.

 Grand openings are about more than just one great event — they involve getting your future community excited about your arrival, and spreading the word far and wide in as many ways as you can.

 Look what @bigmamma.uk has brought to town! 💃🏼🍕🧀🍹 - Opening party done ✔️👉👉👉 Circolo Popolare officially opens its doors tomorrow in Rathbone Square, Fitzrovia!🙌 From what I saw, ate & drank from it last night, it's set to be real gooood!👌 Looking forward to a proper visit soon 🤤🐽

 Paul Motenko, the former co-CEO of B.J.‘s Brewhouse, grew the company from a couple of units to a nearly billion-dollar brand with restaurants all over the world.
 He told me in an interview that they would send team members into a new community and hire their executive staff months before their opening.